Yingkou Liaoning, China Travel Guide

 Extend your cultural exploration beyond Yingkou by stopping at historically significant sites and unique cultural attractions in neighboring cities.

-Explore rich imperial along with current history in Shenyang, Liaoning's capital.
+Explore rich imperial along with current history in Shenyang, Liaoning'the nation's capital.

 Find spiritual solace and traditional village experiences near Yingkou.